RJ-0605/rodney-syself-devops/README.md

 #### **1. Infrastructure Layer**

 * **Virtual Machines (VMs):**
   * **Control Plane Nodes:** A minimum of one VMs to host the control plane components is deployed.
-However, a minimum of 3 control nodes, ensures high availability and fault tolerance.
+However, a minimum of 3 control nodes, ensures high availability and fault tolerance so tht will be used .
 These nodes will manage the cluster's state, schedule workloads, and maintain consistency.
-  * **Worker Nodes:** Multiple VMs to serve as worker nodes.
+  * **Worker Nodes:** I will use Multiple VMs to serve as worker nodes.
 These nodes will run the containerized applications and handle workloads.
 The number of worker nodes will depend on the expected load and scalability requirements.
 * **Private Network:**
-  * **Network Segmentation:** Use a private network to isolate the Kubernetes environment from external traffic, enhancing security.
+  * **Network Segmentation:**  A private network to isolate the Kubernetes environment from external traffic, enhancing security will be implemented.
 Subnets will be created to separate the control plane and worker nodes, allowing for controlled communication.

 #### **2. Operating System Layer**